jlamande/aws-lambda-jenkins-agents/README.md

 #### Deploy it

-Go to the `agent` folder and execute :
+execute :
 ```
 sam deploy --s3-bucket <your sam deployment bucket> --region <aws region>
 ```

-Customize the `samconfig.toml` file to avoid passing the 2 parameters and/or adapt to your environment.
+Customize the `samconfig.toml` file if you want to avoid passing the 2 parameters and/or adapt to your environment (stack name, ...).

-With this sample (look at the `agent/serverless.yml` file), 2 Lambda functions are deployed into your account :
+With this sample (look at the `serverless.yml` file), 2 Lambda functions are deployed into your account :

 1. `jnlp-agent-git-bash` with the 2 prebuilt layers :
    - `arn:aws:lambda:${AWS::Region}:744348701589:layer:bash:8`